 In 2008, John Kroger was elected to a four-year term as Attorney General.
-On June 29, 2012 Kroger stepped down as Attorney General and Ellen Rosenblum was selected by Governor Kitzhaber as the interim Attorney General.
+On June 29, 2012, Kroger stepped down as Attorney General and Ellen Rosenblum was selected by Governor Kitzhaber as the interim Attorney General.
+During the 2012 General Election, Rosenblum was elected as Attorney General.

 The Commissioner of Labor and Industries oversees the Bureau of Labor and Industries (BOLI) and enforces state laws prohibiting discrimination in employment, housing, public accommodation, and vocational and professional trade schools.
-Labor Commissioner Brad Avakian holds office until January 2013 and is seeking re-election.
+Labor Commissioner Brad Avakian was reelected at the May 2014 Primary Election.